 5. Play Games Together

-One of my favorite ways to teach English vocabulary is to play games with kids.
+Playing games with kids is one of my favorite ways to teach English vocabulary.
 Not only is it fun, but there are also a lot of different games you can play that will help you reach your goal.
 Playing games together is a fun way to learn basic English.

-Board games like Scrabble, Monopoly, and Life are all popular ways to play together; they’re also relatively easy to understand and can help your child pick up on some very basic English.
+Board games like Scrabble, Monopoly, and Life are popular ways to play together; they’re also relatively easy to understand and can help your child pick up some very basic English.

 6. Practice Speaking with Other Kids